-Plagiarism.
-The word alone can send a chill down your spine, especially if you're a student working late into the night on a big assignment.
+Plagiarism is the word that alone can send a chill down your spine, especially if you're a learner who is working on a big assignment.
 You've double-checked your sources, paraphrased diligently, maybe even run your draft through a plagiarism checker.
 But the question still lingers: What percentage of plagiarism is acceptable?
 Or is any amount okay?

 This is something I get asked a lot.
 And honestly, the answer isn’t as black and white as you'd think.
 So let’s walk through it clearly and practically.